hngx-org/Team-Events-Nodejs-Backend/readme.md

 ## Usage
 After looking at what your ticket create a branch checkout into that branch locate your route and controller and add the logic.
 After testing push to your branch and create a PR on github.

+## API URL
+You can access the API at `https://wetindeysup-api.onrender.com/api/`